cloudpedagogy/ai-capability-framework/README.md

 A values-based, developmental framework for ethical, strategic, and creative use of artificial intelligence across education, research, public services, and the wider public good.

-This repository provides the official, openly licensed publication of the CloudPedagogy AI Capability Framework (2026 Edition), including:
+This repository provides the official, openly licensed publication of the **CloudPedagogy AI Capability Framework (2026 Edition)**, including:

-- **AI-Capability-Framework-2026.pdf** (canonical, publication-ready version)
+- **AI-Capability-Framework-2026.pdf** – canonical, publication-ready version
-- **AI-Capability-Framework-2026.docx** (editable version for adaptation under CC BY-NC-SA)
+- **AI-Capability-Framework-2026.docx** – editable version for adaptation under CC BY-NC-SA

 ---